smartlab-network/open-biohit-plus/docs/operation.rst

 **Batch_mode_transfer** - This ensure efficiency in one to many operation or many to one operation.
 For example, if 190ul is to be added to 10 well and tip_volume is 1000ul, the pipettor will aspirate 950ul and dispense 190ul to 5 wells and do same for remaining 5.
 Not applicable for one to one operation.
+Batch size is capped by Maximum_Batch_Size.

 **Multi_trip_transfer** - If working volume exceeds max tip_volume, then each labware item gets accessed the required number of times to fulfil the volume.